friend0/platform-stack/README.md

-## Step 3: Build Dependent Images and Running the Stack
+## Step 3: Build Dependent Images and Run the Stack

 ⚠ **Ensure you are in a configured directory, or have explicitly provided a path to a stack configuration file**